CXP-2024/CV-hw/CV-hw4/readme.md

 1. **UNet**: A classic encoder-decoder architecture with skip connections.
 2. **DeepLabV3**: Implementation of the DeepLabV3 model with atrous spatial pyramid pooling.
 3. **DeepLabV3+**: An enhanced version of DeepLabV3 with better decoder module and low-level feature integration.

+Finally, the project use DeepLabV3+ as the main model for training and evaluation.
+The model is implemented in [deeplabv3plus.py](models/deeplabv3plus.py), see detailed information in [MODEL.md](MODEL.md).

 ## Dataset